G-Research/ApiSurface/README.md

 For the complete list of supported frameworks and file names, see the private `frameworkBaselineFile : string` in the `ApiSurface` module.

+## Compatibility notes

+This project is untested on older versions of the .NET Framework and of .NET Core; check the GitHub Actions test matrix to see the platforms on which the tests run.

 ## Fully worked end-to-end example

 Assumptions for this example: